-- The Roma have historically married very young, between the ages of nine and fifteen.
+- The Romani have historically married very young, between the ages of nine and fifteen.

-- Marriage is viewed as a significant coming-of-age rite of passage; a Roma is not considered a full man (Rom) or woman (Romni) until marriage.
+- Marriage is viewed as a significant coming-of-age rite of passage; a Romani person is not considered a full man (Rom) or woman (Romni) until marriage.

 - Unmarried boys/men are called Romoro, meaning “not quite a man”.
 Unmarried girls/women are called chavi, or “girl”.

-- Marrying another Roma is considered absolutely essential in order to maintain social purity.
+- Marrying another Romani person is considered absolutely essential in order to maintain social purity.
 However, it is considered better for a Romani man to marry a gadji woman than for a Romani woman to marry a gadjo man.
-If a Romani man marries a gadji, she may eventually be accepted as long as she adopts the Romani way of life; by contrast, if a Romani woman marries a gadjo man, the children may not even be considered Roma.
+If a Romani man marries a gadji, she may eventually be accepted as long as she adopts the Romani way of life; by contrast, if a Romani woman marries a gadjo man, the children may not even be considered Romani.

 - Romani couples do not refer to each other as “husband” and “wife” until they become parents; until that time, when addressing each other or talking about each other, they use only each other’s first names.